The old bridge over the South Fork of the Payette River is at the end of its life cycle and is being rebuilt.

 To protect critical bull trout spawning habitat and avoid winter weather delays, construction will span two seasons.

-Construction began in May.
-Crews will reconstruct the roadway adjacent to the bridge followed by demolition of the north half of the current bridge in July.
-Traffic will alternate using one lane of the existing bridge and a traffic signal through November, while the new north section of bridge is constructed.
+Construction began in May 2025.
+Crews reconstructed the roadway adjacent to the bridge followed by demolition of the north half of the current bridge in July.
+Traffic alternated using one lane of the existing bridge and a traffic signal, while the new north section of bridge was constructed.

 Between July and November 2026, traffic will shift to one alternating lane on the new bridge with signal control, while crews demolish the remaining old bridge and construct the south half of the new structure.

-The new bridge is scheduled for completion in fall 2026.
+The new bridge is scheduled to open to traffic in both directions in Fall 2026.

 Engineering drawing of the typical cross section of the new bridge